DMTN-302

 Resource Key#

 The resource key allows us to segregate our registry entries.
 For example we could do what GAVO does and use ~ to indicate that all our resources are using a single registry entry.
-Alternatively we could segregate by butler datasets vs catalog content or have a resource per data release.
+We could also segregate based on type of dataset or data release.

 Query#